Options vs. cash

 Another common objection is something like “I know lots of people who’ve made $1m from startups”.
 Me too, but I also know lots of people who’ve made much more than that working at public companies.
 This post is about the relative value of compensation packages, not the absolute value.

-Thanks to Leah Hanson, Ben Kuhn, Tim Abbott, David Turner, Nick Bergson-Shilcock, Peter Fraenkel, Joe Ardent, Chris Ball, Anton Dubrau, Sean Talts, Danielle Sucher, Dan McKinley, Bert Muthalaly, and Dan Puttick for comments and corrections.
+Thanks to Leah Hanson, Ben Kuhn, Tim Abbott, David Turner, Nick Bergson-Shilcock, Peter Fraenkel, Joe Ardent, Chris Ball, Anton Dubrau, Sean Talts, Danielle Sucher, Dan McKinley, Bert Muthalaly, Dan Puttick, and Gaxun for comments and corrections.